 We hope organisations will take part for the following reasons:

-Any UK-based environmental, climate, nature or sustainability charity, not-for profit, social enterprise, trust or foundation can participate in the RACE Report and submit their data to us.
+Any UK-based environmental, climate, nature or sustainability charity, not-for profit, social enterprise, trust or foundation can participate in The RACE Report and submit their data to us.

 Organisations that predominantly work on or fund environmental, climate, nature or sustainability issues are invited to sign up to take part.
 Our definition of this is that any of these issues forms the main part of their mission statement on their website or charity registration.